telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-macos.md

 ---
-title: First Steps on Windows
+title: First Steps on macOS
-description: "Install and configure Fiddler Everywhere on Windows and learn how to capture, inspect, and modify the HTTPS traffic to analyze data effectively."
+description: "Install and configure Fiddler Everywhere on macOS and learn how to capture, inspect, and modify the HTTPS traffic to analyze data effectively."
-slug: first_steps_windows
+slug: first_steps_macos
-position: 1
+position: 2
+previous_url: /get-started/quickstart-macos
 ---

-# First Steps with Fiddler Everywhere on Windows
+# First Steps with Fiddler Everywhere on macOS

-This tutorial describes how to install and start using Fiddler Everywhere on Windows.
+This tutorial describes how to install and start using Fiddler Everywhere on macOS.

 * First, you will go through the installation and configuration steps.
 * Next, you'll create a Fiddler account so that you can move on to effectively using the web-debugging tool.